Traversing combinatorial 0/1-polytopes via optimization: A bridge to combinatorial optimization

-We obtain the remarkable consequence that Algorithm~G or Algorithm~G\sss{} compute a Hamilton path on the skeleton of \emph{any} 0/1-polytope, \emph{regardless} of the choice of tiebreaking rule, and \emph{regardless} of the choice of initial vertex.
+We obtain that Algorithm~G and Algorithm~G\sss{} compute a Hamilton path on the skeleton of \emph{every} 0/1-polytope, \emph{regardless} of the choice of tiebreaking rule, and \emph{regardless} of the choice of initial vertex.

+\begin{theorem} Let $P$ be a 0/1-polytope and let $G$ be its skeleton.
+For every tiebreaking rule and every initial vertex~$\tx$, Algorithm~\upright{G} computes a genlex Hamilton path on~$G$ starting at~$\tx$. \end{theorem}